trevordevore/levurehelper-inno_setup/README.md

 ### `copy files` section

 The second location you will be in one or more `copy files` sections under `build profiles`.
 You will add an `inno setup` section with references to the `.iss` file(s) that you want to copy over into the package folder when you package an application.
 Here is an example that copies the `./build files/MyApp.iss` file for all build profiles.
+Note the optional `compile` parameter.
+Set to `false` if the helper should not try to compile the script.

 ```
 # app.yml